 Restaurant labor management isn't only about staff scheduling.
 It's about staff optimization - having the right people at the right stations at the right day-part.

-Restaurant managers find juggling weekly shift schedules to be one of the more stressful and time-consuming processes of their jobs.
-Even top-shelf managers find themselves relying on methods such as using sticky notes, writing and erasing ever-changing info on whiteboards, or tracking as best as possible using spreadsheets for staff info, as well as time-off requests and shift-change notes can be equally cumbersome to control.
-It's a big headache coordinating such disparate information while also making sure the restaurant is properly staffed with the right people at the right times.
+Restaurant managers often find the juggling of weekly shift schedules to be one of the more stressful and time-consuming processes of their jobs.
+Even top-shelf managers find themselves relying on methods such as using sticky notes, writing and erasing ever-changing info on whiteboards, or tracking as best as possible using spreadsheets for staff info, as well as time-off requests and shift-change notes.
+It can be a huge headache to coordinate such disparate information while also making sure the restaurant is properly staffed with the right people at the right times.
 Clearly, the right staff at the right time creates the optimal guest experience.

 Don’t isolate labor scheduling - It has an impact on everything